rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 ## Future Features

 * Option to read & write to private properties.
-* Option to inject `Context` and `MainTransformer` to a property mapper.
+* Migrate engine to `symfony/type-info`.
-* Data collector and profiler integration.
+* Auto-detect static factory method.

 ## Installation

 Make sure Composer is installed globally, as explained in the